hammasshamsi/TaskManagerApp/README.md

-### LARAVEL + REACT + INERTIA

 ## Introduction
-LaravelReactManager is a robust project management application designed to help teams track tasks and plan projects efficiently.
+A robust project management application designed to help teams track tasks and plan projects efficiently.
 Built with Laravel, React, and Inertia.js, it offers a seamless user experience and powerful features.

 ## Features
 - Task creation and assignment